neel-eng/neel-eng/README.md

 Hello
 <br>
-Neel patel is a student pursuing information technology. a geek for technology and new innovations. hopeful to be a fruitful contributer to various tech projects in my upcoming endeavours
+Neel patel is a student pursuing information technology. a geek for technology and new innovations. hopeful to be a fruitful contributer to various tech projects in my upcoming endeavours.

 <!--